 The Bears weren't so offensively challenged with their backup quarterback.
 Josh McCown played well with Jay Cutler on the sideline with a groin injury.
 He threw a touchdown to each of his huge wideouts, Brandon Marshall and Alshon Jeffery.

-With a little more than seven minutes left, Bears coach Marc Trestman made a huge risk at his own 33-yard line, going for it on fourth-and-inches.
-Matt Forte was almost stopped in the backfield, but eluded linebacker A.J.
+With a little more than seven minutes left, Bears coach Marc Trestman made a huge risk at his own 33-yard line, going for it on fourth and inches.
+Matt Forte was almost stopped in the backfield, but eluded Packers linebacker A.J.
 Hawk and got the first down.
 The Bears put together a long drive into Packers territory after that gamble.
 Chicago capped that drive with a short field goal with 50 seconds remaining.
 Green Bay's chances ended when Wallace took two straight sacks to end the game.